NadyaNayme/Dorothy/README.md

 Left click the +1 to add a drop or right click it to subtract a drop.
 Don't forget to eat your crayons.

 ## Settings

-Export will also reset your count unless you set `"no_reset"` to `"1"` in the `/db/log.ini` file.
-To calculate percentage for all kills instead of only blue chests set `"only_blues"` to `"0"` in the `/db/log.ini` file.
-Eventually there will be a settings page to change these but for now you need to manually change them.
+- **Always On Top**: When checked will make the Dorothy window always stay on top of other windows (unless those windows are also set to Always On Top)
+- **Reset Counts on Export**: Resets drop counts to "0" on export.
+- **Percentage of Total Chests**: Calculate drop percentages out of all chests instead of only blue chests